elusivecodes/FyreORM/README.md

 Create a new [*SelectQuery*](#select).

 - `$data` is an array containing the query data.
-    - `type` is a string representing the connection type, and will default to `self::READ`.
+    - `connectionType` is a string representing the connection type, and will default to `self::READ`.
     - `fields` is an array or string representing the fields to select.
     - `contain` is a string or array containing the relationships to contain.
     - `join` is an array containing the tables to join.